 It is often recommended to individuals when more traditional treatments such as therapy or medication have not been successful.
 A residential treatment center can also act as a bridge to prevent the person from having to go into a higher level of care such as hospitalization or long-term into the institution if their mental health condition worsens.

-If you or someone you know is considering enrolling in a residential treatment center, it’s important to discuss it with your healthcare provider who is best suited to assess the current level of care needed and guide you through this process.
+If you believe that you or someone you know might need residential treatment assistance, contact your healthcare provider who is best suited to assess the current level of care needed and guide you through this process.